February 29, 2020 Release - Priority Research Areas and Submission Dates

 LEF seeks collaboration (and funding) with non-profit organizations such as the American Real Estate Society (ARES), American Planning Association (APA), Association of Collegiate Schools of Planning (ACSP), Urban Land Institute (ULI), and Royal Institution of Chartered Surveyors (RICS).

-The LEF Board of Trustees meets twice per year at the spring and fall LAI Land Economic Weekends (LEW) to consider and, if deemed appropriate, approve grant applications.
-The LEF typically approves several grant applications each year.
+The LEF Board of Trustees meets twice per year at the spring and fall LAI Land Economic Weekends (LEW) to consider approve grant applications.
+The 2020 deadlines are April 18 and August 28 respectively.
+LEF typically approves several grant applications each year.
 These grants can be utilized for planning projects, academic research, books, conferences, historical archiving, educational initiatives, redevelopment strategies, and public initiatives applying the principles of land economics.
 Grantees are expected to provide final reports or “case study” results and are encouraged to seek publication in peer journals with credit cited for LEF funding and support.

 LEF also requests the final report in a format that can be “linked” on its Funded Research listing on the LEF website.
-Grantees are often invited to present their projects to the LAI and LEF Boards at which time the presentation may be video recorded and posted to the LAI website.
+Grantees are often invited to present their completed projects to the LAI and LEF Boards at which time they may be video recorded and posted to the LAI website.

 Videos of recent grantee research presentations are available on the LAI Keynotes website: